- Band Management

 Hanging foam on a wall for “soundproofing” is a fool’s errand.
 This will not increase transmission loss.
 Soft materials, like foam, fiberglass insulation, rockwool etc. serve only to absorb sound within a room, preventing reflections and reducing ambient sound.
 While ineffective for isolation, carefully placed absorption is essential for a controlled and accurate listening environment.

-Before addressing room treatments, let’s go over some general guidelines for setting up speakers.
+Before addressing room treatments, let’s go over some general guidelines for setting up speakers, like those designed by Amphion such as their One and Two Series monitors.
 A common technique is to arrange monitoring on an equilateral triangle with one point being the listening position and the other two points being speakers aimed at the listener at 60º angles.
 Symmetry is important.
 You don’t want to be twice as far from the left wall as the right, or rotated with one speaker farther from the front wall than the other.
 Try to keep some space between speakers and walls.
 Direct sound, following a straight path from speaker to ear, mixes in undesirable ways with reflections from nearby surfaces such as walls, tables, and mixing consoles.

 The reflected path, from speaker to wall to ear, is longer than the direct path, resulting in a copy of the sound arriving just after the original.
 Sound is comprised of alternating higher and lower pressure, or in electronic transmission, positive and negative voltage.
 When a delayed signal combines with the original, one may be cycling positive, and the other, negative.
 These energies work against each other, reducing level at certain frequencies (destructive interference).
 Both signals being in a positive cycle results in reinforcement at some frequencies (constructive interference).
 Neither case is welcome because it changes the frequency response of the sound from your speakers.